DDDEastMidlandsLimited/dddem-blog/_posts/2020-01-21-how-to-talk-tour.md

 ---

 Moreton and Jessica have spoken at internal talks, meetups and conferences.
 Jessica is an international speaker and has a range of experiences in this area.

+If you are inspired to submit to DDD East Midlands after these talks, and you get selected as a speaker there is even more opportunity to get support on your speaking journey.
+If supported by sponsors (the opportunity is still open) we will be hosting the Speakers Workshop by <a href="https://dylanbeattie.net/" target="_blank">Dylan Beattie</a> again this year for successful speakers.
+This is a full day of training on creating and presenting content.
+DDD East Midlands also offers mentorship for speakers who ask for it from some great local international conference speakers.

 <br/>